Table of Contents

-What is Pro Forma, and what is Pro Forma EBITDA
+What is Pro Forma EBITDA?

-Pro forma definition: Pro forma is a Latin term that means “for the sake of form” or “as a matter of form.”.
+Pro forma is a Latin term that means “for the sake of form” or “as a matter of form.”.
 Pro forma in business are documents that satisfy minimum requirements.
-Pro Forma EBITDA is an expected financial statement for a particular period that includes specific catalysts and events.
+Pro Forma EBITDA is an expected financial statement that includes specific catalysts and events for a particular period.
 It is used to sell or buy a Pro Forma business.
 It is usually used to calculate earnings before interest, taxes, depreciation, amortization, EBITDA, or revenue for 12 months.
 The entry of a fresh market or a fresh product during that period is the catalyst for the buyers to calculate the Pro Forma EBITDA TTM and assume the possible EBITDA during the 12 months when a new product was launched.

 What are Pro forma statements?

-Pro forma statements or proforma statements are financial reports for your business based on hypothetical scenarios.
+Proforma or proforma statements are financial reports for your business based on hypothetical scenarios.

 What is the Pro forma income statement?